 According to a space-group analysis, CHC-n can be divided into two types.
-When n is odd, the space group is $P\overline{3}m1$ with a 3-fold rotational symmetry along z and three mirror planes parallel to z.
-When n is even, the space group is P63/mmc with a 6-fold screw rotational symmetry along z, a mirror plane M_z normal to z, and three mirror and three glide planes parallel to z.
-Note that CHC-1' also has the space group P63/mmc.
+When n is odd, the space group is $P\bar{3}m1$ with a threefold rotational symmetry along z and three mirror planes parallel to z.
+When n is even, the space group is $P6_3/mmc$ with a sixfold screw rotational symmetry along z, a mirror plane M_z normal to z, and three mirror and three glide planes parallel to z.
+Note that CHC-1' also has the space group $P6_3/mmc$.
+Detailed structural parameters for the structures can be found in Table S1 in the Supplemental Information [37].